114th FW supports Air Defender 23

-U.S. Air Force Chief Master Sgt.
-Maurice L. Williams, command chief, Air National Guard, sits down for dinner with Tech.
+U.S. Airmen with the 114th Fighter Wing, South Dakota National Guard, perform post flight checks on an F-16 Fighting Falcon aircraft during exercise Air Defender 2023 (AD23) at Jagel Airfield, Germany, June 22, 2023.
+Exercise AD23 integrates both U.S. and allied air-power to defend shared values, while leveraging and strengthening vital partnerships to deter aggression around the world.
+(U.S. Air National Guard photo by Tech.
 Sgt.
-Taya May, weapons specialist, and other Airmen with the 114th Fighter Wing, South Dakota National Guard, during a visit to exercise Air Defender 2023 (AD23) at Jagel Airfield, Germany, June 19, 2023.
-Exercise AD23 integrates both U.S. and allied air-power to defend shared values, while leveraging and strengthening vital partnerships to deter aggression around the world.
-This Broll stringer highlights footage from day one of the exercise.
-(U.S. Air National Guard photo by Maj.
-Amy Rittberger)
+Luke Olson)

 |Date Taken: